-ESS Objectives South African National Laws and Regulations Project Approach to Align National and World Bank Requirements Relevant Safeguard Instrument servitude or forced labour.
+ESS Objectives South African National Laws and Regulations Project Approach to Align National Relevant Safeguard Instrument servitude or forced labour.
 It further provides that children under 18 have a right to be protected from work that is exploitative, hazardous, inappropriate for their age, detrimental to their schooling, or detrimental to their social, physical, mental, spiritual, or moral development.
-The minimum age for work in South Africa is 15 years for non-hazardous engagement. forced labour.
-No one under the age of 18 may be engaged in any Project activities. anyone below the age of 18 may participate.
-All prospective persons employed under the Project must provide a copy of their National ID to verify age requirements.
+The minimum age for work in South Africa is 15 years for non-hazardous engagement. anyone below the age of 18 may participate.
+All prospective persons employed under the Project must provide a copy of their National 1D to verify age requirements.
 Workers age, regardless of the type of labour contributed, must be recorded by the respective employer and is subject to review.
 Support the principles of freedom of association and collective bargaining of workers in a manner consistent with national law.
 The South African Constitution's Bill of Rights Section 18 establishes the right to freedom of association.
-Worker organisations and/or unions and their representatives will be recognized through all employer/ employee relationship, as relevant.
-Contract provisions and contract management must recognize the right to participate in and form worker associations.
+Worker organisations and/or unions and their representatives will be recognized through all employer/ employee relationship, as relevant Contract provisions and contract management must recognize the right to participate in and form worker associations.
 Provide workers with accessible means to raise workplace concerns.
 The South African Constitution provisions for the Public Service Commission to investigate grievances of employees in the Public Services.
 The Labour Relations Act, Section 185, provides the right to not be unfairly dismissed or be subjected to unfair labour practices and outlines mechanism for addressing disputes and grievances that cannot be resolved in the workplace.
 The Project and Project contractors must have workplace procedures in place.
 Workers may appeal determinations in accordance with the South African Labour Relations Act.
 Contract provisions should reflect grievance procedures in place by the contractor as measures in place to appear through the Project.
 These must be shared with workers at induction in workplace procedures.
-ESS3: Resource Efficiency and P ESS3: Resource Efficiency and Pollution Prevention and Management Promote the sustainable use of resources, including energy, water, and raw materials.
+ESS3: Resource Efficiency and Pollution Prevention and ollution Prevention and Management Promote the sustainable use of resources, including energy, water, and raw materials.
 NEMA, Section 28, addresses duty of care and remediation of environmental damage, National Water Act specifically addresses the need to converse and manage water resources.
 ESS3 has a wider reach than South African Law and will apply to the Project approach to ensuring resource efficiency and sustainable use of resource s required to implement activities.
 The standard mitigation measures, part of the ESMF, incorporate resource efficiency and pollution prevention and management.
-Avoid or minimize adverse impacts on human health and the environment caused by pollution from activities.
+Where required, additional measures Avoid or minimize adverse impacts on human health and the environment caused by pollution from activities.
 A primary purpose of the South African Constitution, Labour, Social and Environmental Law is to protect the health of humans and the environment.
 ESS3 and South African Law concur on the purpose of efforts to avoid and minimize impacts, as well as enhance livelihoods through active management. may be included in site specific ESMP or ESIA , where needed, will be guided by these principles.